leehoawki/Sparsec/README.md

 # Sparsec
 Parser Combinator in Python.
-Some examples can be found here.
+Some demos can be found here.

 ### [Simple Calculator](SimpleCalc.py)
 Parse arithmetic expression and calculate them.